acoustic-content-samples/wchtools-cli/README.md

 Scenario: Using Content as a Service, a developer wants to pull all Content of a given type (eg, Article or Recipe) from one tenant, and push that set of artifacts to a second tenant (eg, if using a separate authoring tenant from production tenant, with manual migration of Content and Assets).

-Please note that this particular option is targeted at Content as a Service customers, not those using WCH Sites and Pages, since it does not operate on the latter artifact types.
+Please note that this particular option is targeted at Content as a Service customers, not those using Acoustic Content Sites and Pages, since it does not operate on the latter artifact types.

     wchtools pull -A -v --by-type-name "Sample Article"